HenkT28/pands-project/README.md

 The percentiles to include in the output.
 All should fall between 0 and 1.
 The default is [.25, .5, .75], which returns the 25th, 50th, and 75th percentiles.

+These are some parametric and non parametric statistics of our dataset.
+Parametric: mean, std, min, max, count.
+Non Parametric: 25%, 50%, 75%.

 Running print(data.describe()) produces below summary:

 ![summary](https://github.com/HenkT28/pands-project/blob/master/Images/summary.png)